-A hot topic among all organizations is how to reimagine public and business spaces for gatherings of all shapes and sizes.
-For weeks, our Event Design team has been proactive in visualizing space design for the future of in-person live events in top venues around the globe.
-With considerations from the CDC and other top experts, the M&IW team has leveraged its Event Design software and best practice to reimagine meetings, conferences, and tradeshows with physical distancing protocols, attendee flow, and emergency preparedness plans as top priority.
+A hot topic among all organizations is how event design will help us reimagine public and business spaces for gatherings of all shapes and sizes.
+Our Event Design team has been proactive in visualizing space design for the future of in-person live events in top venues around the globe.
+With considerations from the CDC and other top experts, the M&IW team has leveraged its Event Design software and best practice to reimagine meetings, conferences, and tradeshows with physical and social distancing protocols, attendee flow, and emergency preparedness plans as a top priority.

-In the last few weeks, our event designers have worked diligently to visualize how physical distancing will impact event setups.
+Our event designers have worked diligently to visualize how physical and social distancing will impact event setups.
 From this exploration, they have developed creative solutions that ensure the square footage of event spaces at top hotels and venues can safely host modified events without compromising health guidelines.
 As states and countries begin to reopen, people will want to come together mindfully.
 The need to rethink indoor and outdoor gathering spaces isn’t unique to the events profession.
 There is a need for schools, vital businesses, and institutions in every community to reconsider their physical layout and traffic patterns.

 Q: Why did your team decide to proactively reimagine your room set process?